vyv/psn-py/README.md

 # Python Wrapper

-This package contains the documentation, a Python wrapper around the C++ implementation of the protocol, and pre-built Windows libraries for Python 3 x86/x64.
+This package contains a Python wrapper around the [**C++ implementation**](https://github.com/vyv-ca/psn-cpp) of the protocol and pre-built Windows libraries for Python 3 x86/x64.
 It also contains a simple example of how to use the wrapper from the server or the client side.

 The implementation is cross-platform so it should compile under Windows, Linux and Mac OS X. A Visual Studio project is given for compiling under Windows.